nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 ## Code Injection Assurance Case - Manual Code Review

-There were no bugs that related to code injection from the automated testing.
+There were no bugs that specifically related to code injection from the automated testing.

 The code that would be most vulnerable to code injection are the parts of code that deal with the different scripts.
 Specifically, dtdb\common\event_script.c which deals with the startup scripts had no bugs and a manual review found no security bugs.
 The bugs that were found in other code that dealt with scripts were all false positives and no bugs other were found after a manual review.

 Our manual code review was able to find a potential code injection bug.